 Here is a template for a letter before action.
-This letter assumes that you are seeking a refund either from the Service provider (for example SB7 Mobile Ltd or Bodyin8 Ltd) or from the Level 1 provider which handled the payment (Tap2Bill, mGage or similar).
-It should not be used if you are pursuing your network for your losses.
+This letter assumes that you are seeking a refund from the Service provider (for example SB7 Mobile Ltd).
+It should not be used if you are pursuing your network or the level 1 provider for your losses.

 Dear Sir or Madam